MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBatteryHealthDeviceAppImpact.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsBatteryHealthDeviceAppImpact>`: The user experience analytics battery health device app impact entity contains battery usage related information at an app level for a given device.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsBatteryHealthDeviceAppImpact>`: The user experience analytics battery health device app impact entity contains battery usage related information at an app level for a given device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppDisplayName <String>]`: User friendly display name for the app.
 Eg: Outlook
   - `[AppName <String>]`: App name.
 Eg: oltk.exe
   - `[AppPublisher <String>]`: App publisher.
 Eg: Microsoft Corporation